DXSaudi/DemosFactory/OSS DevOps/README.md

 ### 10. Summary and Resources

 Now as a PHP Developer you have all what it takes to develop, debug, control, continiously deploy, monitor and scale your PHP system starting from your development machine reaching to highly scalable cloud-based production environment.
-If you need me to deep dive in any of the previous point, please feel free to contact me on Twitter (@Nasser)
+If you need me to deep dive in any of the previous point, please feel free to contact me on Twitter (@Nasser) or email : SaudiDX@outlook.com

-##### Resources:
+#### Resources:

 - [Configure PHP in Azure App Service Web Apps](https://docs.microsoft.com/en-us/azure/app-service-web/web-sites-php-configure)
 - [PHP Programming in VS Code](https://code.visualstudio.com/Docs/languages/php)